 We believe you should own and control the use of your digital voice.
 Descript uses a process for training speech models that depends on verbal consent verification, ensuring that our customers can only create text to speech models that have been authorized by the voice’s owner.
 Once created, the voice owner has control over when and how it is used.

 As the applications of this technology continue to evolve, we will remain in conversation with leading machine learning researchers, ethics professors, and the broader public about how to best develop and implement this technology.
+And through our membership in the Content Authenticity Initiative, we will collaborate with other technology and media companies to create a set of industry standards to combat misinformation.

 Today, our technology is unique, but the foundational research is already widely available.
 Other generative media products will exist soon, and there's no reason to assume they will have the same constraints we've added to Descript.